rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 :heavy_check_mark: manage partitions on disk; \
 :heavy_check_mark: use LVM for a better use of disk resources; \
-:heavy_check_mark: provide users with a file system and manage the access rights.
+:heavy_check_mark: provide users with a filesystem and manage the access rights.

 and also discover:

-:heavy_check_mark: how the tree structure is organised in Linux; \
+:heavy_check_mark: how the tree structure is organized in Linux; \
-:heavy_check_mark: the different types of files offered and how to work with;
+:heavy_check_mark: the different types of files offered and how to work with them;

 :checkered_flag: **hardware**, **disk**, **partition**, **lvm**, **linux**